MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     });
     ```

+## PrePhysics vs OnUpdate Events

+A common way to apply forces (or torques) to entities and players is to do so [every frame](#run-every-frame-prephysics-and-onupdate), e.g. [spring](#spring-push) might exert a [force](#forces) on a [PhysicalEntity](#physicalentity-class) every frame.

+The [broadcast local events](#built-in-local-events) for [OnPrePhysicsUpdate and OnUpdate](#run-every-frame-prephysics-and-onupdate) allow you to register callbacks to be run every frame *before* and *after* the physics computations, respectively.

+!!! warning `OnPrePhysicsUpdate` is only useful for **moving players** (not entities).
+    If you want to move entities every frame, do so in `OnUpdate`.
+An entity's pending acceleration updates live in the scene graph and are updated following the [scene graph mutation rules](#scene-graph-mutations).
+Thus even if you apply a force in an `OnPrePhysicsUpdate` callback, the acceleration won't be *committed* until the end of the frame, and then the physics updates will see it in the *next frame*. **The fact that player positions update after `OnPrePhysicsUpdate` is an exception to the rules.**

+**PrePhysics is useful for moving the player and having physics react.** If you move the player in a [OnPrePhysicsUpdate callback](#run-every-frame-prephysics-and-onupdate) with a [force](#forces) (or by setting their [player position](#player-position-and-physics)) then the [physics simulation](#simulation-phase) could respond (for instance, if a movement pushed the player into the wall, then the physics calculations could bounce the player off of it).
+This is possible because **if you modify a player's position in `OnPrePhysicsUpdate`, it is used during the [physics updates](#simulation-phase) right after.** However, not that there is some [awkwardness in how the values are used](#player-position-and-physics).

+**OnUpdate is useful for moving the player as a result of physics.** If you wanted to move a player every frame so that they are standing on top of a boulder rolling down a hill, then you would want to position the player *after* the physics update each from (so that you can move the player *after* the boulder has moved, to keep them in sync).

 ## Player Physics

 The player avatar acts like a single *physical entity*, although you cannot actually use it as one.
 But you can still apply forces to the player and have them interact with other physics-based entities in the world (players can [collide with entities and with other players](#collision-events)).